nestharus/mcp-to-skills/working/phase1/summaries/docs/to_integrate/e2e_dependencies.summary.md

 ## Red Flags / Gaps
 - `pytest-check==2.5.0` is presented as a required dev dependency, but it is missing from the actual `pyproject.toml`, so current tests cannot use `check.*` without additional installation.
 - The `e2e` pytest marker is defined in the snippet but not in the real `tool.pytest.ini_options.markers` list, so using `@pytest.mark.e2e` today would trigger pytest "unknown marker" warnings.
-- The presence of `... existing code ...` indicates this is a partial example; directly pasting it into `pyproject.toml` without merging would break or overwrite existing configuration.
+- The presence of `[ELIDED] existing code [ELIDED]` indicates this is a partial example; directly pasting it into `pyproject.toml` without merging would break or overwrite existing configuration.
 - The snippet does not show how to integrate with other markers or pytest options that may exist in the project (e.g., markers for slow tests or environment-specific skips).
 - It assumes familiarity with `uv` and `dependency-groups` syntax but provides no explanation, which may confuse contributors who only know standard `dependencies` tables.
 - Potential drift between these pinned versions and the versions in the live `pyproject.toml` over time is not addressed, making this doc prone to becoming outdated.